bond-tech/bond-sdk-web/README.md

   })
 ```

-Alternatively, a non-OAuth account linking flow can be used with:
+Alternatively, a non-OAuth account linking flow can be initiated with:
 ```js
 bondExternalAccounts
   .linkAccount({